Host a Grandma Shower for the new Grandma in your life. The whole idea of a Grandmother Shower is not without controversy.

-So here are some tips and ideas for hosting a Grandmother Shower for someone who is becoming a Grandmother for the first time.
+I’m here to help with some tips and ideas for hosting a Grandmother Baby Shower for someone who is becoming a first-time Grandma.

 Keep it simple.